 The emotional work, however, is not cost neutral and it requires courage, patience, humility and resilience on the part of those leading within organisations and on everybody’s part.
 At its simplest, emotional alchemy calls for leaders to invest more time in building and nurturing relationships; at its most profound, it suggests a radical re-conceptualisation of what is meant by organisational change and improvement.

 It calls for the normative and inherently reductionist theories of change and improvement to be replaced with more holistic, humanistic and experiential forms of intervention and understanding.

 Most importantly, it calls for leaders to recognise the limitations of approaches to school improvement that factor out the very emotional conditions that are most needed to transform their schools.

-On the 18th October at our “Education for the Soul” Conference, Belinda Harris will explore how school leaders can use the challenges of leadership to bring greater depth, meaning and purpose to their roles.
+On the 18th October at our “Education for the Soul” Conference, Belinda Harris joined us as we explored how school leaders can use the challenges of leadership to bring greater depth, meaning and purpose to their roles.

-This workshop will form a crucial part of the day which will centre around the theme of “Creating New Narratives for the School Leaders’ Journey” and will aim to extend the conversation around school leadership, well-being and standards in our schools and help leaders redefine what being a school leadership looks like for them and write exciting new chapters for themselves, their pupils and the communities they serve.
+This workshop formed a crucial part of the day which centred around the theme of “Creating New Narratives for the School Leaders’ Journey” and aimed to extend the conversation around school leadership, well-being and standards in our schools.

 It is fair to say, the day was a very special one and a huge success with so many school leaders and education professionals joining us for this.
 It was so wonderful to watch these individuals drop their leadership masks and come together, in service of one another and in service of shared hopes, dreams and ambitions for our children and our schools.